-- 9.3.1 Glycogen is an emergency drug that is used to treat hypoglycemia.
+9.3.1 Glycogen is an emergency drug that is used to treat hypoglycemia.
 It should only be used under the direction of a physician.
-Glycogen is a naturally occurring substance produced by the pancreas and it enables a person to produce his or her own blood glucose to correct a hypoglycemic state. - 9.3.2 School staff should be educated about the potential for hypoglycemia in a student with diabetes, however, school staff will not administer glycogen injections.
+Glycogen is a naturally occurring substance produced by the pancreas and it enables a person to produce his or her own blood glucose to correct a hypoglycemic state.

-9.3.3 In an emergency situation, where a student is severely hypoglycemic, trained EMS paramedics may do a glycogen injection.
+- 9.3.2 School staff should be educated about the potential for hypoglycemia in a student with diabetes, however, school staff will not administer glycogen injections. - 9.3.3 School staff may administer noninvasive formats of glycogen (i.e. Baqsimi -nasal spray) when prescribed by a physician and when training/demonstration of administration has been provided. - 9.3.4 In an emergency situation, where a student is severely hypoglycemic, trained EMS paramedics may do a glycogen injection.
 It is important to note that hypoglycemia presenting in a school setting would not normally be an immediate life-threatening condition, ambulances with advanced care paramedics can respond immediately.
 Paramedics will make the proper assessment and provide treatment, as required.
-For specific guidelines for sports, field trips and other co-instructional activities, please see section 12.
+For specific guidelines for sports, field trips and other co-instructional activities, please see section 13.